KyuuKiya/kyuukiya.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Jiye Qiu is a graduate research student studying nuclear science and energy engineering at Osaka University.
 He obtained his bachelor of engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021.

-He is interested in medical imaging and medical physics.
+Jiye is interested in medical imaging and medical physics.
+Currently, he is working on the development of neutron detection techniques in boron neutron capture therapy.

 # News